Lnxtanx/-Cricket-Cover-Drive-Analyzer/README.md

 ---

-## 🤝 Contributing to Cricket Technology
+## 🤝 About This Project

-This project represents the intersection of sports science and technology, demonstrating how AI can revolutionize traditional coaching methods.
-The platform's adoption by 200+ coaches validates its real-world utility and impact on player development.
+This project demonstrates the practical application of computer vision and machine learning in sports technology.
+It serves as an educational tool for understanding pose estimation, biomechanical analysis, and web application development.

+The platform's focus on objective cricket technique analysis shows how technology can supplement traditional coaching methods and provide valuable insights for player development.

 ### 📧 **Contact & Collaboration**
 - **Developer**: Vivek Kumar Yadav